alephlm/lake-map/README.md

 ___
 ### How to execute:

-- open terminal / cmd
+- Open terminal / cmd

-- navigate to LakeMap directory
+- Navigate to LakeMap directory

-- execute command: `dotnet run`, it will be running on "http://localhost:5000"
+- Execute command: `dotnet run`, it will be running on "http://localhost:5000"

 ___
 ### Sending requests:
-- send a POST request content type "application/json" with string map in the body to http://localhost:5000/api/map.
+- Send a POST request content type "application/json" with string map in the body to http://localhost:5000/api/map.

-- example of body :
+- Example of body :
 ```
 "OOO#
 O#O#
 OO##
 OOO#"
 ```
-- this example should return 10 as result.
+- This example should return 10 as result.

 ___
 ### Swagger: